Skip to main content

 5. Developers fix vulnerabilities directly in GitHub by updating affected dependencies.

-6. The security team monitors campaign progress in GitHub until 85% of alerts are resolved, then closes the campaign.
+6. The security team monitors campaign progress in GitHub until developers resolve 85% of alerts, then closes the campaign.

 Outcome: The organization remediates 85% of Log4j-related vulnerabilities within 30 days, improving dependency security posture and reducing exposure to known CVEs.

 Yes.
 Security campaigns work with both public and private repositories.
-Ensure GitHub Advanced Security is enabled for private repositories and that the Endor Labs GitHub App has appropriate permissions.
+For private repositories, turn on GitHub Advanced Security and grant the Endor Labs GitHub App the permissions it needs.

-Alerts are selected using GitHub’s campaign filters and Endor Labs’ vulnerability data.
+GitHub’s campaign filters and Endor Labs’ vulnerability data determine which alerts appear in a campaign.
 Use Endor Labs’ reachability analysis to prioritize alerts where vulnerable code is actively used in execution paths.

 GitHub permits a maximum of 10 active campaigns, each with up to 1,000 alerts.
 You can prioritise active repositories, target specific vulnerability types, close completed campaigns swiftly, and run campaigns sequentially or split them into focused initiatives